MR

 Should You Hedge Your S&P 500 ETFs?

 When you invest in the S&P 500 index stocks, you invest in U.S. companies, and you must purchase these companies in U.S. dollars.
-This exposes Canadians to the risk of currency fluctuations between Canadian and U.S. dollars.
+This exposes Canadians to currency fluctuations between Canadian and U.S. dollars.

 When investing in a U.S. company, your investment returns go down whenever the U.S. dollar appreciates against the Canadian dollar.
-An unhedged investment allows currency fluctuations to impact your total return, whereas a hedged investment removes currency differences from the equation.
+An unhedged investment allows currency fluctuations to impact your total return, whereas a hedged investment removes currency differences.

-How to Buy S&P 500 ETFs in Canada
+How to Buy the Best S&P 500 ETFs in Canada

-If you want to invest in the best S&P 500 ETFs in Canada, you can easily do so using Canada’s most popular discount brokerages.
+If you want to invest in Canada’s best S&P 500 ETFs, you can easily do so using Canada’s most popular discount brokerages.

 As a Canadian investor, there are several brokerages you can use to buy S&P 500 ETFs.
 The most common is Questrade and Wealthsimple Trade.